interstitialRedirectModalTitle

 Over the past 35 years, TNC has helped protect more than 1,500 acres of land on Martha’s Vineyard, with a focus on conserving, managing and expanding coastal plain heathland and grassland habitat.
 Securing these resilient lands will protect rare plants in the face of climate change, as coastal sand- and silt-based habitats are especially vulnerable.
 Management of these systems also maintains historical open landscapes and reduces fire risk for Island communities.

 TNC is an authority on coastal plain heathland and grassland research and co-founded the Sandplain Grassland Network, a project that pulled together scientists and land managers across the Northeast to create a guidebook for implementing innovative restoration to save this habitat.
-In 2019, we were awarded a $25,900 grant from the Massachusetts Division of Fisheries and Wildlife with the town of Edgartown to expand and manage Bamford Preserve and nearby high-quality grassland at Katama Plains.
+In 2023, the Network published a paper in Restoration Ecology based on the guidebook: Challenges, successes, and recommendations for management of coastal sandplain grasslands as regional biodiversity hotspots in the northeastern United States.
+The Network has also held several conferences and fieldtrips to share lessons learned in sandplain systems from New York to Maine.

 Planting Native Species at Bamford Preserve

 The 60-acre Bamford Preserve in Edgartown was once a thriving sandplain grassland before it was converted for agriculture.
-TNC purchased it in 2007—in the largest land deal on the Island by monetary value—and has been working to restore it for the last 14 years by planting native species like little bluestem grass, butterflyweed and more, while managing the land through mowing and prescribed fire.
+TNC purchased it in 2001—in the largest land deal on the Island by monetary value—and has been working to restore it since by planting native species like little bluestem grass, butterflyweed and more, while managing the land through mowing and prescribed fire.
 Beginning in 2007, TNC and the Marine Biological Laboratory in Woods Hole conducted research on the best restoration practices for the site.
 Now, we’re applying what we learned.

 “Since acquiring the land, we have planted hundreds of pounds of native grass seed at Bamford Preserve.
-Our efforts are beginning to show—the grasses filled in the landscape this year,” says Whittemore.
+Our efforts are beginning to show—the grasses have filled in the landscape the last few years,” says Lombard.
 “It’s exciting to see that the research that TNC and partners have done over the years through the Sandplain Grassland Network is supporting our success.”

 Three people kneel in the grass planting seedlings, with trees and blue skies in the background.